spotinst/terraform-provider-spotinst/docs/resources/oceancd_verification_template.md

                 * `id` - (Required) The response ID.
 Must be unique and not null.
 This object can contain characters, letters, numbers and underscore.
 The first letter must be a lowercase letter.
                 * `label` - (Optional) A human-readable label for this metric or expression.
 If the metric or expression is shown in a CloudWatch dashboard widget, the label is shown
                 * `period` - (Optional) The granularity, in seconds, of the returned data points.
                 * `return_data` - (Optional) This option indicates whether to return the timestamps and raw data values of this metric.
-If you are performing this call just to do math expressions and do not also need the raw data returned, you can specify False .
-If you omit this, the default of True is used.
+If you are performing this call just to do math expressions and do not also need the raw data returned, you can specify `false`.
+If you omit this, the default of `true` is used.
                 * `metric_stat` - (Optional) The metric to be returned, along with statistics, period, and units.
 Use this parameter only if this object is retrieving a metric and not performing a math expression on returned data.Within one metricdataquery object, you must specify either expression or metricstat but not both.
                     * `metric_period` - (Optional) The granularity, in seconds, of the returned data points.
                     * `stat` - (Optional) The statistic to return.
 It can include any CloudWatch statistic or extended statistic.